Richard R. Lyman: Education and marriage

 Amy Brown Lyman was a member of the church's Relief Society general board, which had appointed her to lead the church's newly formed Social Service Department to oversee aid to the needy.
 She had studied and engaged in social work during Lyman's University of Chicago years.
 She later served as general secretary of the Relief Society, and then the eighth Relief Society general president from 1940 to 1945.

 Richard Lyman was a prolific writer and engineer, contributing both non-technical and scientific articles to various publications.
-He authored key works on road construction and water flow measurement, earning the prestigious J. James R. Croes Gold Medal in 1915 for his contributions to engineering science.
-As vice-chairman of the Utah State Road Commission from 1909 to 1918, he played a crucial role in expanding its budget and infrastructure projects.
-Lyman also served as city engineer of Provo, worked on railroad surveys, and designed waterworks systems across Utah, Idaho, and Wyoming.
+He authored key works on road construction and water flow measurement, receiving the prestigious 1915 J. James R. Croes Gold Medal for his contributions to engineering science.
+As vice-chairman of the Utah State Road Commission (1909-1918), he played a crucial role in expanding its budget and infrastructure projects.
+Lyman also served as city engineer of Provo, worked on railroad surveys, and designed waterwork systems across Utah, Idaho, and Wyoming.
 He held leadership roles in multiple irrigation, power, and insurance companies.